 Of course, you can always check the current time with your smartphone (or even with your dumb-phone,) but only an old-school wristwatch lets you do it almost instantaneously, without reaching for the gadget into your pocket or (like it is almost always the case with yours truly) going for it into another room.

-Although the layout of its dial looks very much like that of the Bulgari Professional Aria GMT model, the new watch still sports at least one difference: a day/night indicator at 9 o’clock.
+Although the layout of its dial looks very much like that of the Bulgari Professional Aria GMT, the new Seacraft GMT still sports at least one difference: a day/night indicator at 9 o’clock.

 From where I sit, the indicator is not too functional in this particular case since the device shows the GMT time in a military-style 24-hour format and the day/night information looks somewhat redundant.